10 Ways New Parents Overspend On Their Newborns

 Here are some excellent baby and parenting resources on the web:

 Moreover, there are some great moms blogs and dads blogs listed at Alltop.
-And it goes without saying that my favorites parenting blogs are Hug Twice and From Under the Clutter.
+And it goes without saying that my favorite parenting blog is Parenting Squad.

 8. Diapers